Security Basics: 101

 The level of impact to the campus is designated by four (4) "Protection Level" classifications:

-• UC P1 indicates "minimal" impact and is information intended for public access, such as public directory information, public websites, course listings, and pre-requisites.
+• P1 indicates "minimal" impact and is information intended for public access, such as public directory information, public websites, course listings, and pre-requisites.

-• UC P2 is assigned to data with a "low" adverse impact to the campus.
+• P2 is assigned to data with a "low" adverse impact to the campus.
 This level includes student records, staff, and academic personnel records, licensed software, and paid electronic subscription resources.

-• Social security number
+• Social security number (SSN)

 • Driver's license number